 Why is it that it is O.K. to take children hostages, to torment them, to force nudity upon them, to imprison them in a hot gym, to starve and dehydrate them, to shoot them in the back, give them urine-soaked cloths to suck on, to scar them permanently for life, and yet it wasn’t “acceptable” to feed them some barbequed teacher?

 What held them back?

-Regardless of the “tribal” idiosyncrasies involved, the various Jihadists have a very particular notion of a dystopia they try to impose on the majority as well as specific means in mind to get them there..
-Every one of their deeds is a harbinger of what they wish to bring us.
+Regardless of the “tribal” idiosyncrasies involved, the various Jihadists have a very particular notion of the dystopia they try to impose on the majority as well as specific means in mind to get us there..
+Every one of their (mis)deeds is a harbinger of what they wish to bring us.
 And they must be resisted, and methodically defeated, their ideas discredited and their methods repudiated.

 The fight involving women and children is a central battle front.
 Women are the primary educators of children.
 Aside from suffocating their teachers and caretakers or killing and imprisoning them, what else do they promise children?

 Whether it is by killing them in a school in Beslan, or brainwashing them and destroying their humanity in various religious madresas in Pakistan or in other intellectually stifling places like Saudi Arabia and Iran or by distracting them from learning in France, or by killing the joys of learning through fear in the likes of my little friend in Tehran thousand of kilometer away from Beslan, they have very specific objectives in mind.